Tobias-Kohn/PyFOPPL/README.md

         return x + 34
     ```

-### Adding new functions and 'macros'
+### Adding New Functions and 'Macros'

+The short story: in order to add a new function `foo`, add a method
+`visit_call_foo(self, node)` to the compiler (see example below).

+The long story:
-There are two possible places to define new functions or programming
+there are two possible places to define new functions or programming
 structures: as part of the *parser*, or as part of the *compiler*.

 1. **Parser**: the parser operates on general forms (lists), made up